CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

-A common analogy used to describe the role of database indices is the index section at the back of the book.
-The book's index helps you quickly find specific terms or key words as used throughout the book.
-In the context of databases, the index stores information on where a record is in the table.
+A common analogy used to describe the role of database indices is the index section at the back of a book.
+The index helps you quickly find specific terms or key words as used throughout the book.
+In the context of databases, the index stores information on where a data row is located in a table.
 The database goes to the index and then uses that information to retrieve the requested data.

-Each relational database management system may have its own particular ways of how exactly to implement indices, but generally speaking:
+Each relational database management system may have its own particular ways of how exactly an index is implemented, but generally speaking:

 1. Each index works on one relation* - more specifically, the index is based on a column (or columns) on that relation.